 What is Mindfulness?

+Why the Introduction to Mindfulness Guide?
 Over the last ten years there has been an explosion of interest in mindfulness.
 Embraced by Harvard Business School and heralded by Time magazine as a ‘Mindful Revolution’ mindfulness has become ubiquitous.
 But what is it?
 Mindfulness, a secular form of meditation has multiple applications.
-In our Guide to Mindfulness you’ll discover;
+In our Introduction to Mindfulness Guide you’ll discover;

 - Mindfulness definition